• Skip to primary navigation

 There are many ways to adjust this recipe to your liking.
 Here are some other gluten-free versions:

-1. Cheesy Corn Casserole: Add 1 cup of cheddar cheese to this recipe, and omit the sugar.
-You could also use Monterey Jack Cheese, Mexican Cheese, or Colby Jack Cheese.
+1. Cheesy Corn Casserole: Fold in one cup of cheddar cheese for a savory version.
+Other cheese options include Monterey Jack Cheese, Mexican Cheese, or Colby Jack Cheese.

-3. Sweet Corn Casserole: For an even sweeter version, bump up the sugar to Β½ cup.
+3. Sweet Corn Casserole: For an even sweeter version, bump up the sugar to ยฝ cup.
 This produces a dessert-style dish.
-Another option is ΒΌ cup of honey or maple syrup.
+For a refined sugar-free version, you can use honey, maple syrup, or coconut sugar.

-4. Egg Free: If you leave out the eggs this will create a "corn pudding recipe".
-The eggs produce a light and fluffy cornbread-like texture resembling a corn soufflΓ©, but it is not required.
+4. Egg Free: If you leave out the eggs this will create what's known as corn pudding and is a bit dense in structure.
+Using eggs produce a light and fluffy cornbread-like texture resembling a corn soufflรฉ, but it is not required.

-5. Vegan or Dairy-Free: Skip the eggs, substitute the butter for Vegan Butter Earth Balance Sticks, and use dairy-free yogurt with a tablespoon of lemon juice in place of the sour cream.
+5. Vegan or Dairy-Free: Skip the eggs, substitute the butter with a vegan-friendly alternative, and use dairy-free yogurt with a tablespoon of lemon juice mixed in, in place of the sour cream.

-Picture of corn casserole on a white plate.
+Close up photo of corn casserole in a white ceramic dish.

 Frequently Asked Questions

-Can you bake the gluten-free corn casserole in advance?
+Can you bake gluten-free corn casserole in advance?

 Can I double the recipe?